leoal2/USEEIO_CARB_Runner/README.md

 flowsa/FlowBySector/GHGc_state_CA_2022_v2.0.4.parquet
 ```

-This is required by the configuration file ingested by useeior.
+This is required by the configuration yaml file ingested by useeior.

 ---

 ### 3. Ensure LCIAformatter `.parquet` files exist

-Make sure these files are locally available:
+Make sure these files are locally available or generated if needed:

 ```
-lciafmt/ipcc/IPCC_v1.1.1_27ba917.parquet
+lciafmt/ipcc/IPCC_<version>.parquet
-lciafmt/traci/TRACI_2.1_v1.0.0_5555779.parquet
+lciafmt/traci/TRACI_<version>.parquet
 ```

 They are referenced by the `Indicators:` section in the YAML models.